Inspiractus01/zipp/README.md

   /||\
 ```

-Simple backup manager with scheduling and snapshots.
-Add your backup jobs, set an interval, forget about it.
+Simple backup manager for your terminal.
+Add jobs, set a schedule, forget about it.

 ## Install